 Submitting donations to the Alzheimer’s Association is quick and easy.
-Donations can be made online, by submitting a check or money order by mail and hand-delivering cash, checks or money orders to your local Chapter.
+Donations can be made online with a credit card, or by submitting a check or money order made out to the Alzheimer's Association.
+Check donations can be immediately deposited using the Walk to End Alzheimer's mobile app, or by mailing or hand-delivering cash, checks or money orders to your local Chapter.

 Walk to End Alzheimer’s is counting on you to lead the way!
 Raise $500 for the care, support and research efforts of the Alzheimer’s Association and you’ll join the elite ranks of the Walk to End Alzheimer’s Champions Club.
 Raise $1,000 and become a member of our Grand Champions Club.
 See our Champions Club page for more details.

 To install a Walk to End Alzheimer’s mobile or tablet application, use a web browser on your mobile device to visit the participant center; from there you’ll be prompted to install the appropriate app for your device (iOS or Android, phone or tablet).
 You can also visit the App Store or Google Play store on your device and search for “Walk to End Alzheimer’s.”